grantj-re3/HandyOtherDoco/golf/NOTES_golfBasicsCorrections2016a.md

 ### Down-swing and follow-through

-- Rotate arms [anticlockwise for right hander] - similar to tennis top-spin
+- Rotate arms anticlockwise - similar to tennis top-spin.
 - Do **not** swing across body (ie. not outside-to-in; not a "pull").
 - Aim: Pick a spot on the ball-to-target line 1m in front of ball - aim your swing towards that spot.
 Help achieve this as follows.